davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 end
 {% endhighlight %}

-Как вы знаете, в лиспе мы можем написать наш код используя "вложенные" операторы, то есть вот так: `(+ (* 2 2) (- 5 3))`.
-As you know, in lisp you can write your codewith nested operators, for example - `(+ (* 2 2) (- 5 3))`.
+As you know, in lisp you can write your code with nested operators, for example - `(+ (* 2 2) (- 5 3))`.

-В результате выполнения этого кода мы получим число 6.
-This code returns 6.
+And this code will return 6.

-Если мы используем наш парсер для этого кода, мы получим не совсем то, что нам нужно, поэтому давайте обновим наш тест:
-If we use our parser for this code, we get is not quite what we need, so let's update our check:
+If we use our parser for this code, we get is not quite what we need, so let's update our test code:
 {% highlight ruby %}
 program = '(+ (* (1 2) 3) 4)'
 lisp = Lisp.new
 lisp.parse(program) == [:+, [:*, [1, 2], 3], 4]
 {% endhighlight %}

-Как вы могли догадаться - самый очевидный способ исправить наш тест - обойти все элементы массива и если мы встречаем `'('`, то мы просто помещаем все элементы до `')'` в отдельный массив + делаем это рекурсивно.
-As you might guess, the most obvious way to fix our check - call `parse` method in recursion and all array elements from `'('` to `')'` we remove to nested array.
+As you might guess, the most obvious way to fix our code - call `parse` method in recursion and all array elements from `'('` to `')'` we move to nested array.

-В итоге наш код принимает следующий вид:
 Code will be look loke this:
 {% highlight ruby %}
 class Lisp
   def parse(program)